kenatiod/MUT/Understanding Machine Understanding.md

 So thank you, Alice and Bob, for being fellow travelers on this grand adventure of the mind.
 I look forward to all the new frontiers of understanding we will explore together - both in the boundless realm of language and ideas, and in the gritty, textured physicality of the embodied world.

+(For more context on the neuroscience insights that inform the MUTT's emphasis on grounding and embodiment, refer to Appendix A1.)

 #### 5.1.6 -- Social Cognition